 10. Wet bathroom

 For the ultimate in durability, we recommend the wet bathroom concept.
 Simply put, a wet bath is a bathroom – sink, shower, and toilet – that is finished so that all surfaces can be wet or damp.
 Typically, a shower curtain or shower glass is needed to protect surfaces near a bathtub or shower, but not in a wet bath.
 Tile is used on all floor and wall surfaces, and the whole space is waterproofed by a professional tile installer.
 Wet baths allow for open, modern layouts without the need for shower curtains or glass doors.
 A side benefit is that they can be created from much smaller spaces.
-With Seattle bathrooms, space is often at a premium, and the wet bath concept can open up many possibilities.
+With Seattle bathrooms, space is often at a premium, and the wet bath concept can open up many possibilities for modern bathrooms.

 See also: What Is a Wet Bathroom?
 [CRD]

-Planning a bathroom remodel?
+Planning a bathroom renovation?

-There's more to creating a bathroom that you will love for years to come than durable buildings materials.
-Thoughtful design also plays a huge role in your long-term satisfaction.
 If you are contemplating a Seattle bathroom remodel, please feel free to reach out.
 My interior designer colleagues and I would be happy to answer your questions and share our ideas.

 Guide to Hiring a Remodeler